Cr4shd3v/crash_orm/docs/Entity/Readme.md

 let id = entity.insert_get_id(&conn).await?;
 ```

+#### Exception: Uuid
+When inserting an entity with a uuid as primary key, **you** are responsible for generating the uuid.

+This is because there are many different versions of uuid, and you can choose which you want to use.

 ### Update Entity
 Updating an entity is way simpler, since there is only one function.